Reboot CSS

 Here are even more details about the details.

-HTML5 [hidden]
+HTML5 [hidden] attribute

-by default.
-Borrowing an idea from PureCSS, we improve upon this default by making [hidden] { display: none !important; }
+HTML5 adds a new global attribute named [hidden], which is styled as display: none by default.
+Borrowing an idea from PureCSS, we improve upon this default by making [hidden] { display: none !important; } to help prevent its display from getting accidentally overridden.

 <input type="text" hidden>